yashsingh-dev/complete-auth/Backend/Readme.md

 - [ ] Add a seperate function for remove cookie .
 - [ ] Add animation in new created page.
 - [ ] Work on optimization of frontend and backend.
-- [ ] Make api soft cordered
-- [ ] Try make a fix timer for rate limmiter like 1 min in every limitter
+- [ ] Try make a fix timer for rate limitter like 1 min in every limitter